TexZK/embedded-linux-labs-ext/docs/qemu/tinysystem.md

 file is `/etc/inittab`.

 In the *BusyBox* sources, read details about `/etc/inittab` in the `examples/inittab` file (press ++q++ to quit from `less`).
 Let's create it from the example template; we'll tweak it soon.<br>
-Perform some housekeeping with permissions, since we messes with the *root* shell from *QEMU*.
+Perform some housekeeping with permissions, since we messed with the *root* shell from *QEMU*.

 ```console
 $ cd $LAB_PATH/nfsroot/